Distinct distances on algebraic curves in the plane: Preliminaries

+We show that the \emph{complex} linear transformations $\varphi$ for which $\pi$ fails to have these properties lie in a lower-dimensional subvariety of the $D^2$-dimensional space $M_D(\CC)$ of (matrices of) linear transformations of $\CC^D$.
+This will then imply that there is a \emph{real} matrix with these properties, because $M_D(\RR)$ cannot lie within a proper subvariety of $M_D(\CC)$.\footnote{This follows from the fact that the only subvariety of $\CC^E$ that contains $\RR^E$ is $\CC^E$ itself.} Thus our final map $\pi$ will be a real transformation, even though we argue via complex transformations.

 First we treat property (1).
-For $p\neq p'\in P$, the linear transformations for which $\pi(p) = \pi(p')$ are in a lower-dimensional subset, since the coefficients of their matrices satisfy a common linear equation.
+For $p\neq p'\in P$, the complex linear transformations for which $\pi(p) = \pi(p')$ are in a lower-dimensional subspace of $M_D(\CC)$, since the entries of their matrices satisfy a common linear equation.
 Taking the union of these subspaces for all pairs of distinct points in $P$, we still get a lower-dimensional subspace.